anbjos/5g_mixed-numerology/README.md

 The focus of this model is on **feasibility and modular design**, supporting architectural exploration of numerology coexistence with an emphasis on clarity, flexibility, and system-level insight.

-### Concept of the Solution
+### 💡 Concept of the Solution

-The proposed solution addresses Inter-Numerology Interference (INI) through a modular signal processing pipeline that processes each numerology independently and prepares them for shared representation through controlled, staged mixing and interpolation.
-INI is **eliminated up front** via filtering, and the subsequent steps dynamically manage how signals are brought together.
-The core ideas are:

-1. **Per-Numerology Filtering and Interpolation**
+This solution addresses **Inter-Numerology Interference (INI)** through a modular and scalable signal processing pipeline.
+Each numerology is handled independently in early stages, then progressively integrated in later stages through controlled interpolation and frequency-domain mixing.
+The key advantage of this design is that **INI is mitigated early**—before numerologies are combined—allowing for clean coexistence and efficient processing.

+The core stages are:

-   Each numerology is processed independently at its **native (low) sample rate**, which corresponds to its specific subcarrier spacing and symbol duration.
-A dedicated **low-pass filter** is applied to constrain the signal to a defined spectral band, suppressing out-of-band energy caused by symbol transitions and effectively mitigating INI at the source.
+1. **Static, Per-Numerology Processing (Before Interpolation and Mixing)** Each numerology is first processed **independently at its native (low) sample rate**, determined by its subcarrier spacing and symbol duration.
+In this stage:

+   * A dedicated **low-pass filter** is applied to isolate the signal’s spectrum and suppress out-of-band (OOB) emissions.
+   * Additional processing includes FFT bin mapping, frequency alignment, cyclic prefix insertion, and optional subcarrier shifts for filter symmetry.
+   * All processing is confined to the **narrow bandwidth actually used** by the symbol—avoiding wasteful computation across unused spectrum.

+   🔹 **This targeted, low-rate processing significantly reduces computational load** compared to systems that operate over the entire wideband signal, especially when many numerologies occupy sparse or narrow bands.

-   After filtering, each signal is **interpolated to a higher sample rate**, enabling it to be progressively brought into alignment with other numerologies.
-Although the sample rate increases, the signal’s bandwidth remains narrow and well-contained, setting the stage for selective and interference-free mixing.
+2. **Dynamic, Stage-Wise Mixing and Interpolation** After static processing, each signal is **interpolated to a higher sample rate**, enabling compatibility with other numerologies.
+At each interpolation stage:

-2. **Dynamic, Stage-Wise Mixing**
-   As numerologies reach common sample rates, **dynamic decisions** are made about whether they can be mixed based on spectral adjacency and compatibility.
-If signals do not overlap and fit within the available bandwidth, they are **combined into a single stream** at that stage.
-Otherwise, they are passed to the next interpolation level.
-This **stage-wise consolidation** continues until all remaining numerologies reach the final baseband sample rate.

-3. **Final Baseband Stage at Output Sample Rate**
-   At the highest output rate—typically used for baseband processing—all remaining numerologies are **fully mixed into a single composite signal**.
-Because earlier filtering and careful frequency planning have ensured non-overlapping bands, this final combination is deterministic and clean, preparing the unified signal for transmission or downstream processing.
+   * Signals are examined for spectral adjacency and time overlap.
+   * If compatible, they are **merged into a single composite stream** with correct relative positioning in frequency.
+   * If not, they remain separate and move to the next stage.

+   This staged strategy ensures that mixing only occurs when safe and efficient, avoiding unnecessary interference or complexity.

+3. **Final Baseband Integration at Output Sample Rate** At the final stage—all signals are **fully interpolated and merged** into a unified baseband stream.
+Earlier filtering and frequency planning ensure their bands do not overlap, so the merging is deterministic and clean.

+   The output is a **composite baseband signal**, suitable for transmission or further system-level processing, and free from INI due to the modular design and up-front filtering.

 ### Static Processing Chain